-This section discusses how the Service design tasks and work in WP2 have taken recommendations of previous analysis by D1.10 on digital networking technologies on board.
-It also lays out considerations and future steps, preparing the work for the third and final deliverable of task T1.6.
+This section discusses how the Service design tasks and work in WP2 have taken onboard recommendations of previous analysis by earlier versions on digital networking technologies.
+This refers to the final PI Control and Management platform and the final PI Reference Architecture of which deliverable reports were submitted in October and July 2020 respectively.